Illinois Geologic Mapping Advisory Committee

 Isn't Illinois Already Mapped?
 Although geologic mapping has been ongoing in the state since the inception of the ISGS in 1851 and before, much of the state has been mapped only at small scales (large areas and low detail).
 The STATEMAP program focuses on 1:24,000 scale (1”=2000’) mapping.
 This scale is suitable for many kinds of analyses and is a vital guide for higher resolution mapping for particular projects.
 We continually update our available map products:

-The next IGMAC will be in September 2021.
+The last IGMAC meeting was on 23 September 2021, the next will be in September 2022.

 - 17 September 2020 Meeting